ClusterHQ/flocker/docs/flocker-features/gce-configuration.rst

    This option should have precisely the content of that JSON blob.
    For convenience, since JSON is valid YAML, you can copy the contents of the file directly into your YAML configuration.

-The Google GCE / PD driver maintained by ClusterHQ provides :ref:`storage-profiles`.
+The Google GCE / Persistent disk driver maintained by ClusterHQ provides :ref:`storage-profiles`.
 The three available profiles are:

 * **Gold**: SSD Persistent Disk